adammurdoch/kotlin-multiproject-sample/README.md

 by the macOS and Linux targets.
 The app uses a [simple library](lib/build.gradle.kts), with the same targets and source set configuration.

+The app and library are in separate included builds.

 ## `commonizeNativeDistribution` fails with `java.nio.channels.OverlappingFileLockException`

 It seems there is a `commonizeNativeDistribution` task injected into the root project of each build in the tree.